 Taking out a five-figure loan is a big deal; it should be a necessary option or something that minimizes your debt (consolidation) or increases an investment (home repairs).

 Be mindful that taking on more debt can cause your credit score to drop and make it more difficult to qualify for other financial products in the future.
+If you decide you only need to borrow a little bit, you can check out our guide on small personal loans.

 Consider a secured loan